Black Box: The Complete Original Black Sabbath 1970–1978

-Black Box: The Complete Original Black Sabbath 1970–1978 is a collection of the first eight albums by the heavy metal band and a DVD of 4 videos.
+Black Box: The Complete Original Black Sabbath 1970–1978 is a collection of the first eight albums by the English heavy metal band Black Sabbath and a DVD of 4 videos.
 The set contains the albums recorded with original singer Ozzy Osbourne, who was fired in 1979 after completion of the band's Never Say Die! tour.
 This marked the end of the group's original line-up that featured Osbourne, guitarist Tony Iommi, bassist Geezer Butler and drummer Bill Ward.
 All eight albums are digitally remastered and repackaged in mock vinyl LP packaging, including an 80-page booklet with liner notes written by Henry Rollins, Chris Welch, and Brian Ives.

 The discs included in the set are as follows: